 In this article, we’ll discuss the essential points to consider while deciding the Vendor or Food Supplier for your restaurant.
+These are:-

 1. Credit Period

 The Credit Period essentially gives you a running capital to operate your restaurant kitchen.
 You can get the raw materials from the Restaurant Vendor on credit and pay them later with the money you make from your restaurant sales.
 The Credit Period is usually between 15-30 days, but can also exceed depending on the Vendor.
-A long Credit Period comes in very handy, especially for new restaurants.
+A longer Credit Period comes in very handy, especially for new restaurants.
 However, if your restaurant business isn’t doing well, you can also have the risk of running a high debt.

 Before you sign a contract with the Food Supplier, decide on the rates of the items.
 The rates of the items across different vendors can vary, and you need to find the best price for yourself.
 Since the price of raw materials, especially the perishables vegetables varies greatly, it is better to go for Fixed Rates.
 You can purchase the goods at a Fixed Rate on a weekly, monthly, quarterly, or annual basis.
 It is better to have Fixed Rates for seasonal vegetables since the price of vegetables varies drastically throughout the year.
 Having Fixed Rates helps to keep your Recipe Costs in check and controls Food Costs.